Halesowen: Sport and leisure

 Halesowen has a rugby union club called Old Halesonians and a hockey club also named Old Halesonians.

 Halesowen Town F.C. are the town's non-league football club and play their home matches at The Grove on Old Hawne Lane.
-The first team transferred from the Southern League Division One Central to the Northern Premier League Division One Midlands for the 2021/2022 season.
+They currently play in the Southern League Premier Central, which is in the seventh tier of English football.

 Halesowen Cricket Club are based at Seth Somers Park just off the A456 Manor Way.
 The club operates four teams competing in the Birmingham and District Premier League and the Worcestershire County League.

 The Manor Abbey Sports Ground on Manor Way is the home of Halesowen Athletics & Cycling Club.
 Facilities include a 400 metres outdoor cycling velodrome and a four lane 350 metres athletics track.
 The grounds also include a weights room, indoor training room and clubhouse.
 Halesowen Tennis Club is also based at the Manor Abbey Sports Ground with four floodlit, artificial clay courts available for use by members.

 Halesowen Leisure Centre on Pool Road includes a swimming pool and gym and is used by a number of local clubs, including Halesowen Swimming Club, Halesowen Triathlon Club and Cobra Running and Triathlon Club.